Live from Liverpool Philharmonic

 Additional concerts are available to members of the NYMAZ Remote Music Learning Network.
-Membership is free and includes monthly e-news updates plus access to exclusive online content, including performances and CPD conference/workshop presentations.
+Membership is free and includes monthly e-newsletters plus access to exclusive online content, including performances and CPD resources.
 Join here.

 Sunderland Massed Sing from the Tall Ships Festival